 So, how do you build a gaming PC that’s cutting-edge enough that it can run recent releases, but economical enough that you don’t need to take out a considerable loan just to afford all of it?

-There is hope, as a budget-centric gaming PC is achievable.
-For around $1,200 you can put together a VR-ready rig that, despite some visual limitations, can make all of your gaming dreams come true.
+For around $1,200 you can put together a budget-centric PC that, despite some visual limitations, can make all of your gaming dreams come true.

-How?
-Well, I’m glad you asked.
-First up, here are a few things you should you consider when trying to build a gaming PC on a budget.
+First up, here are a few things you should consider when trying to build a gaming PC while on a budget.

 This article has been updated since its original publication.